-I enjoy a bar of Cadburys, or Galaxy as much as the next person, and these days it’s generally a pretty inexpensive treat.
+I enjoy a chocolate bar as much as the next person, and these days it’s generally a pretty inexpensive treat.
 Busy updating our Choc-affair website led to naming one of our bars of chocolate, simply ‘Milk chocolate’, and I commented about how those two words don’t really seem to do the bar of milk chocolate justice.

 Why not, you may ask, that’s exactly what it is, simply a bar of milk chocolate, with no extra flavour, just the taste of milk chocolate… So what’s the big deal?